The best things to do in Copenhagen include visiting royal palaces, castles, world-class museums, and colorful

 Torvehallerne Food Market

 I try to visit at least one food market per country.
-In Copenhagen, I chose Torvehallerne Food Market, conveniently located a block and a half from the Botanical Gardens.
+I chose Torvehallerne Food Market in Copenhagen, conveniently located a block and a half from the Botanical Gardens.

 Everything looked amazing in this large, modern market.
 I had trouble deciding where to eat until I noticed the display case of a tapas bar.
 Problem solved!

 I sat down and began pointing at various tapas with ham, chorizo, and salmon.
 Taking a seat at the bar also forced me to stop walking and observe the people around me.

 After the tapas, I tried a few traditional Danish pastries from other vendors.